Let's start with a simple question:

 Show managers how to model empathy in team meetings.

-A CX strategy only works when employees can act on it in real-time.
+A CX strategy only works when employees can act on it in real-time—which is the true value of structured CX strategy implementation services.

 3. CX Metrics Without Meaning